• Empowering Oregon Citizens

 Building Apartments, pricing them right, & lowering standards to obtain them.

-“Making sure the people who already call Oregon home can afford to stay here and protecting community stability."
+“Making sure the people who already call Oregon home can afford to stay here, feel seen, and protected in their community."

 -Housing-